yiuklh/jsproj2hy/README.md

 - Project1: simple prompt interface.
 Line4 only and always start at the first station.
 - Project2: buttons interface.
 Line4 only but can start and end at any station.
 - Project3: Webmaps interface of all the stations for each of the Lines.
-One line per webmap.
+Therefore, total four webmaps.